Gyroscopic-why/Jabr-Legacy/Releases/MacOS/MacOS_README.txt

 literally no, support for Mac is not currently available

-who should you even be to afford a mac?
+why do you even want a mac to begin with?